xdevplatform/account-activity-dashboard/README.md

 1. Setup webhook config.
 Navigate to the "manage webhook" view.
 Enter your webhook URL noted earlier and click "Create/Update."

 2. Add a user subscription.
 Navigate to the "manage subscriptions" view.
 Click "add" and proceed with Twitter sign-in.
-Once complete your webhook will now recieve account activity events for the user.
+Once complete your webhook will start to receive account activity events for the user.

 ### Using the command line example scripts
 These scripts should be executed from root of the project folder.
 Your environment, url or webhook ID should be passed in as command line arguments.